BookOps-CAT/naxos-reconcile/README.md

 #### Process:
 1) Prepares files using process outlined above in `prep`
 2) Compares files using process outlined above in `compare`
-3) Creates a sample file (`sample_records_to_check.csv`) with 5% of the records from `records_to_check.csv`.
+3) Creates sample files `sample_records_to_import.csv` with 5% of the records from `records_to_check.csv` and `records_to_import.csv`.

 ### `naxos search`
-Query WorldCat Metadata API for records which should be imported into Sierra and overlap records.
+Use data from prepped `.csv` files to query WorldCat Metadata API and check if the URL from the record is live.

 #### Options
-`-o`, `--overlap`: overlap file to use in WorldCat queries.
-Default is `sample_records_to_check.csv` `-i`, `--import_file`: import file to use in WorldCat queries.
-Default is `records_to_import.csv` `--overlap-start`: Row to start overlap search on.
+`-f`, `--file`: File to get WorldCat results for.
+`-r`, `--row`: The last row that was checked/the row to start the search on.
 Default is 0.
-`--import-start`: Row to start import search on.
-Default is 0.
+To restart a timed-out search, enter the last completed row.

 #### Process
-1) Queries WorldCat Metadata API for brief bibs in overlap file using the CID and the /brief-bibs/search/ endpoint.
-Starts search from row specified with `--overlap-start`.
+1) Queries WorldCat Metadata API for brief bibs using the CID and the /brief-bibs/search/ endpoint.
+Starts search after row number provided with `--row` arg.
-2) Queries WorldCat Metadata API for brief bibs in import file using the CID and the /brief-bibs/search/ endpoint.
-Starts search from row specified with `--import-start`.
+2) Checks if URL is live.
+Possible URL statuses:
+    - Dead: URL check resulted in 404 error from Naxos website
+    - Unavailable: Naxos website lists that item is restricted within US due to copyright
+    - Live: item is still accessible and playable online
+    - Blocked: Naxos blocked access when the URL was crawled the URl should be rechecked
+    - Unknown: An unknown issue arose during URL check
+3) The results of the query will be output to `.csv` file with:
+    - rows from input `.csv`,
+    - number of records returned by Metadata API
+    - oclc number(s)
+    - cataloging agency (for records from oclc number)
+    - status of URL

 ### `naxos review`
 Reviews output of overlap and import record searches and prints review.